bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 ### Writing plugins to be configured

-When writing plugins (especially those designed for other people to use), group systems that should be thought about in one coherent "unit of function" together into a single system set.
+When writing plugins (especially those designed for other people to use), try to define constraints on your plugins logic so that your users could not break it if they tried:

-Be sure to use hard system ordering dependencies when needed to ensure that downstream consumers cannot accidentally break your system sets which require command processing by moving systems into the same stage.
-**Systems which must live in separate stages due to hard system ordering rules must be in separate system sets in order to allow users to add them to their own stages freely.**
+- if some collection of systems will not work properly without each other, make sure they are in the same system.
+This prevents them from being split by either schedule location or run criteria.
+- if one system must run before the other, use granular strict system ordering constraints
+- if a broad control flow must be follow, use if-needed system ordering constraints between labels
+- if commands must be processed before a follow-up system can be run correctly, use at-least-once separation ordering constraints
+- if a secondary source of truth (such as an index) must be updated in between two systems, use at-least-once separation ordering constraints

+Exposing system labels via `pub` allows anyone with access to:

+- set the order of their systems relative to the exposed label
+- add new constraints to systems with that label
+- change which states systems with that label will run in
+- add new run criteria to systems with that label
+- apply the labels to new systems

+As such, only expose labels that apply to systems

 ### Standalone `bevy_ecs` usage